SunsetWan/translationArchive/Episode 6.md

 <v Paul Hudson>Well, you don't mind.
 You know the Apple works silently.

 00:20:22.092 --> 00:20:54.892
 <v Paul Hudson>They work in very, very heavily divided silently where most folks don't know other folks working on on.
-So I expect something saying, You know, _I look in there on that kid._ I hadn't heard of SwiftUI, which _had an M K Matt View wrapper for SwiftUI on enforcement.
+So I expect something saying, You know, _[unclear]I look in there on that kid._ I hadn't heard of SwiftUI, which _[unclear]had an M K Matt View wrapper for SwiftUI on enforcement.
 Until that situation, no one does stop making those rappers_ _saying is true for a chunk of the X 30 mikes, but also quite involved. _They had to have the preview and stuff, but no, everyone knows and now everyone knows hopefully an outside line around visions and plans for next year or the year after.
 We'll see where it goes.

 00:20:55.022 --> 00:21:33.203
 <v John Sundell>So we talk now about some of the things that were excited about some of the initial problems with SwiftUI current states, like the pros and cons and things like that.
 And I think it's fair to say, like, this is very early technology.
 I think that's something we can all agree on whether or not you're excited about it or you're skeptical, it's It's early days and it still hasn't been fully formed yet.
 So one question that I know a lot of people in the community are asking themselves and each other is when is it a good time to start adopting this like, should you be an early adopter and dive right in?
 Should you maybe wait a little bit and see how this all plays out?
 What are your thoughts about when and how to adopt SwiftUI